saylesss88/nix-book/src/nix/hardening_NixOS.md

 > hardening and isolating processes can naturally cause some issues.
 There are
 > also performance tradeoffs with added protection.

-> **Security information**: Changing SSH configuration settings can
-> significantly impact the security of your system(s).
-It is crucial to have a
-> solid understanding of what you are doing before making any adjustments.
-Avoid
-> blindly copying and pasting examples, including those from this Wiki page,
-> without conducting a thorough analysis.
-Failure to do so may compromise the
-> security of your system(s) and lead to potential vulnerabilities.
-Take the
-> time to comprehend the implications of your actions and ensure that any
-> changes made are done thoughtfully and with care. --NixOS Wiki

 Containers and VMs are beyond the scope of this chapter but can also enhance security if configured correctly.